xwzappest/guide/ticktick/android_app/3_how_to_change_the_order_of_tasks.md

-## How to change the order of tasks?
+### How to change the order of tasks?

+1.Select a list first.

+2.Click the option menu on the top right, then click “Sort”.

-Except “Today” and “Next 7 Days”, tasks under a specific list can be sorted by order, due date, title, and priority.
-Shared tasks can be sorted by assignee.
-And Tasks in “All” can only be sorted by due date, title, priority.
-You can click the option menu on the top right after you choose a list, then click “Sort”.
+Tasks under self-defined lists and “Inbox” can be sorted by order, due date, title, and priority.
+Shared tasks can also be sorted by assignee.

 ![](../images/image2.2.3.2X.png)

-Under “Inbox” and your List, you can manually drag tasks to reorder them if you choose to sort by order.
-You can long press a task, then press the “move” icon at the end of a task to drag.
+**-How to manually drag tasks?**

+1.Sort tasks by order.

+2.Long press a task.

+3.Press the “Move” icon (at the end of each task) to drag tasks.

 ![](../images/image2.2.3.3X.png)